flyingcoconut/mytop/README.md

 ##Features##

-- Delay
+- Refresh delay
-- Process history
+- Top informations history
 - Filter based on regexp
-- Multiple backend connexion at the same time
+- Multiple drivers
-- Dump to file
+- Write to file
 - Pause
-- Get more details about specific process
+- Record and play
-- Display stats from the backend
+- Display stats from the drivers
 - Fullscreen mode

-##Backend##
+##Drivers##

-Here is the list of disponible backend
+Here is the list of disponible drivers

 ###mysql###